An Argument Against Veganism… From a Vegan

 There’s the factory farming with complete disregard to animals being living beings.
 Chickens are grown too big for them to walk.
 Female chicks are debeaked shortly after birth and the male chicks are thrown into the trash.
 Pigs are grown in cages so small that they never get to stand up.
 Cows never get to graze in the field and barely see the light of day.

-There’s the fact that eating a vegan diet is the single largest thing that an American do to decrease their environmental impact.
+There’s the fact that eating a plant-based diet is the single largest thing that an American do to decrease their environmental impact.
 Raising meat is the single largest contributor to our increasing droughts and our resource depletion.
 A hamburger takes over 600 gallons of water to produce.

 There’s the rainforest deforestation that takes place to raise soy and grains to feed the animals that we eat.